tasmota/docs/peripherals/MIBLE.md

 ## NRF24l01(+) and Bluetooth

 This chip is manufactured by Nordic Semiconductors as a single chip transceiver in the 2,4 GHz band.
-There are many applications in wireless consumer products and the chip is well-known in many Arduino-projects as a versatile low-cost-solution.
+There are many applications in wireless consumer products and the chip is well-known in many Arduino-projects as a versatile low-cost-module.
 In recent years solutions were found to use this chip for limited Bluetooth-Low-Energy communication.
 One of the first articles about this topic can be found here:
 https://dmitry.gr/?r=05.Projects&proj=11.%20Bluetooth%20LE%20fakery